valrus/mpd_on_osx/README.md

   cp -r "Play with mpd.workflow" ~/Library/Services
   cp -r "Show mpd status.workflow" "~/Library/Application Support/Quicksilver/Workflows"
   ```
+  Note: The "(Growl)" versions use Growl rather than native notifications but are otherwise identical.
 * If you installed LaunchRocket, add `mpd.plist` (and, optionally, `osxmpdkeys.plist`) using its "Add .plist" button.
 Otherwise, also from this repo's directory:

   ```